 Dr. Najeeb Lectures

-In the medical school, attending classes is essential.
+In medical school, attending classes is essential.
 Not only because of missing out on the lecture but also you miss out on asking questions to the professors related to the lecture.
 But some students have a hard time following the teaching style of the professor, or they have missed too many classes that it becomes difficult for them to keep up with the lecture.
 One secondary resource that can help students manage their medical study is Dr. Najeeb Lectures.Dr.
 Najeeb Lectures is one of the top medical lectures in the world.
 Currently, students from all over the globe are their subscribers.
 These are considered best because these are the most student-friendly video lectures.
 They are not too long that they become monotonous and redundant but are neither too short that the topic is taught in a hurry.
 The lectures are focused and to-the-point, and the material is kept simple.
-The goal of these video lectures is to teach students the tough topics of their medical curriculum in the easiest way possible.Moreover, the subscription fee for the video lectures is minimal.
+The goal of these video lectures is to teach students the tough topics of their medical curriculum in the easiest way possible.Moreover, the subscription fee for video lectures is minimal.
 It is kept low knowing that the subscribers of Dr. Najeeb Lectures are mostly students, and a low subscription price will be greatly benefiting for them.
-Moreover, to help students the option of trying a lecture for free is available to a student knows everything about the teaching style of Dr. Najeeb before subscribing.
+Moreover, to help students the option of trying a lecture for free is available to a student who knows everything about the teaching style of Dr. Najeeb before subscribing.
 Also, you can read the reviews from other medical students about their experience before you sign up.

-Furthermore, the video lectures aim at the students from all the medical schools globally.
+Furthermore, the video lectures aimed at students from all the medical schools globally.
 Therefore, the topics in the curriculum of all the recognized Institutions are considered.
 The lectures are not limited to the topics of some domains in the medical and healthcare sciences.
-They cover a broad variety of areas like Gross Anatomy, Neuroanatomy, Embryology, Histology, Physiology, Biochemistry, Genetics, Pharmacology, Microbiology, Immunology, Pathology and many more.
+They cover a broad variety of areas like Gross Anatomy, Neuroanatomy, Embryology, Histology, Physiology, Biochemistry, Genetics, Pharmacology, Microbiology, Immunology, Pathology, and many more.
 In this way, a student can rely entirely on Dr. Najeeb lectures without having to look for other resources.
 Not only this, more video lectures are frequently added so an existing subscriber will have access to all the lectures that will be added in the future.
 To put it simply, the lectures by Dr. Najeeb will be an essential tool for anyone who needs help with their medical school study.

 The Mount Sinai Journal of Medicine: A Journal of Translational and Personalized Medicine is the notable publication of the ISMMS which is published six times a year.